Sadamichi Hirasawa: Teigin case

-On January 26, 1948, a man calling himself an epidemiologist arrived in a branch of the Imperial Bank (Teikoku Ginkō, aka Teigin) at Shiinamachi, a suburb of Toshima, Tokyo, before closing time.
+On January 26, 1948, a man calling himself an epidemiologist arrived at a branch of the Imperial Bank (Teikoku Ginkō, aka Teigin) in Shiinamachi, a suburb of Toshima, Tokyo, shortly before closing time.
 He explained that he was a public health official sent by US occupation authorities who had orders to inoculate the staff against a sudden outbreak of dysentery.
-He gave all sixteen people present a pill and a few drops of liquid.
+He gave each of the sixteen people present a pill and a few drops of liquid.
 Those present drank the liquid he gave, which was later thought to be "nitrile hydrocyanide" (青酸ニトリール), an assassination toxicant originally developed at the Noborito Laboratory.
-When all were incapacitated, the robber took some money lying on the desks, which amounted to 160,000 yen (about $2,000 US at the time), but left the majority behind, leaving his motive unknown.
+When all were incapacitated, the robber took some money lying on the desks, which amounted to 160,000 yen (about $600 US at the time), but left the majority behind, leaving his motive unknown.
 Ten of the victims died at the scene (one was a child of an employee) and two others died while hospitalized.